julesjazz/grapefruitlab/content/print/pity-fear.md

 All we know is that a cleansing is required, and tragedy does it best.
 Better than comedy — better than epic, better than all the other poetic forms.
 Tragedy is perfect already, and everyone else can go jump off a cliff with their love poems or whatever — *Sappho*.

 And so this supposed “defense” of poetry — by attempting to define it — becomes, in reality, a defense of only *some* poetry, and a weapon against the rest.
 Tragedy *does this thing*.
 Through words, it doesn't just express an idea, but it *performs some action* that no other art can perform.

-Maybe you’ve heard that word, *performative*? if you’re like an academic or whatever?

-**Josie:**
-Like *gender is performative?*

-**Mia:**
-Yeah, *or gender is performed*.
-It doesn’t mean fake — not a theatrical facade of actors and liars — but almost the opposite: something that *changes reality*.
-It performs an action.

-Like… a promise, or a threat — the words are the action.
-Or a vow, the phrase *I do.* Those two words don’t mean much on their own, but if you say them in the right context, they create a new legal reality — the institution of marriage — forever joined into one flesh, or whatever.
-I guess it doesn’t always *stick*, but that’s the idea.
-Words can perform actions that change the world around us.

 So Tragedy is not a mere reflection of the shadows cast by Plato's Ideal Forms — one step farther from Plato’s hidden truth — but it's active.
 Creating a new reality.
 Cleansed of your filthy emotions.
 Purified in a tide of blood.